Supported access routes to college are about raising third level participation rates among people from under-represented groups.

 Two such initiatives for school-leavers who are applying to college through the CAO system are DARE and HEAR.

 DARE is the disability access route to third level.
 It is a college and university admissions scheme which offers places on a reduced points basis to school leavers under 23 years old with a disability.
-Full details of DARE.

 HEAR is an admissions route into college for school leavers who, for social, financial or cultural reasons, are under-represented in third level education.
 Colleges participating in the scheme set aside a quota of places with reduced points and make these available to eligible students.
-Full details of HEAR.

 ACCESS Programmes and Courses